yongxinlyu/yongxinlyu.github.io/_posts/2025-02-18-chatgpt-for-thesis-writing.md

 ### My Key Takeaways for Using AI in Academic Writing

-1. Don’t Be Afraid to Revise Multiple Times

-A friend in computer science gave me great advice: *Treat ChatGPT like a human assistant.* Don’t accept its first draft—keep iterating until you get something useful.
+1. **Don’t Be Afraid to Revise Multiple Times.** A friend in computer science gave me great advice: *Treat ChatGPT like a human assistant.* Don’t accept its first draft—keep iterating until you get something useful.

-2. Master the Art of Prompting

-Better prompts lead to better results.
+2. **Master the Art of Prompting.** Better prompts lead to better results.
 Be specific.
 Instead of *“Summarize my thesis chapter,”* try *“Summarize the key findings of my thesis chapter on [topic] in a structured, concise manner.”*
 If writing a figure caption, don’t just ask *“Write a caption for this figure”*—be precise: *“Write a Nature-style caption explaining the key results and their significance in materials science.”*

 ### So, Does ChatGPT Help?